-If you have had your dental bridge for over several years, it can loosen.
+It can loosen if you have had your dental bridge for over several years.
 The movements can become problematic, leading to decay under the loose area of the bridge.
 It may also cause tooth sensitivity.
-If you notice movement, visit your dentist for proper examination of the supporting teeth and treatment if needed.
-If the supporting teeth are still strong enough, the bridge can be re-cemented.
+If you notice movement, visit your dentist for a proper examination of the supporting teeth and treatment if needed.
+The bridge can be re-cemented if the supporting teeth are still strong enough.

 Can a dental bridge be whitened?

 No. Porcelain is not amenable to whitening.